dhirajt4/txtUMLTicketVendingMachine/README.md

 # txtUML Ticket Vending Machine
 Ticket Vending Machine using txtUML and Java
-Ticket Vending Machine written in txtUML (http://txtuml.inf.elte.hu/)
+Ticket Vending Machine written in txtUML (www.txtuml.inf.elte.hu/).
+Textual, eXecutable, Translatable UML – an open source project to make model driven development easier.
+See the user documentation and installation at the txtUML website (www.txtuml.inf.elte.hu/).
+For developer documentation, see the txtUML wiki (www.github.com/ELTE-Soft/txtUML/wiki).

 How to install/run the model